WT

 Enemy is a meticulously crafted psychological thriller that concerns itself entirely with the interior life of masculine anxiety and existential dread.
 Denis Villeneuve constructs a labyrinth of symbolism and visual metaphor to explore themes of identity, duplicity, and the fractured self, but does so with complete indifference to contemporary social consciousness.
 The film's women function primarily as objects within the male protagonist's psychological unraveling rather than as autonomous agents with their own narrative weight.

 The movie's opacity and deliberate evasion of conventional narrative clarity work against any impulse toward social commentary.
-Where a more didactic filmmaker might pause to examine power dynamics or systemic inequalities, Villeneuve instead deepens the philosophical mystery, forcing viewers into the uncomfortable position of inhabiting a consciousness entirely consumed by private obsession.
+Where a more preachy filmmaker might pause to examine power dynamics or systemic inequalities, Villeneuve instead deepens the philosophical mystery, forcing viewers into the uncomfortable position of inhabiting a consciousness entirely consumed by private obsession.
 This is not a work interested in explaining itself or its moral dimensions to an audience.

 The score of zero reflects the film's complete absence of contemporary progressive markers, not a judgment of its quality or artistic merit.
 Enemy remains a masterwork of formal technique and psychological penetration, executed with such formal rigor that it actively resists the kind of surface-level messaging that would register on our various scales.
 It is a film from 2014 that carries no trace of 2020s social consciousness whatsoever, and this is entirely intentional.